-Did you really think the catchy acronymic names of government schemes with no-nonsense fullforms grew on trees (GoT)?
-It is a result of our Pact (Persistent And unprecedented Creative Talent) and Stuff (Sunny Times Under Football & Fun) and Shit (Shit Has no Ixpansion Though), and not putting together random words as many think it to be.
+Did you really think that the catchy acronymic names of government schemes with no-nonsense full forms grew on trees (GoT)?
+It is a result of our PACT (Persistent And Unprecedented Creative Talent) and STUFF (Sunny Times Under Football and Fun) and SHIT (Shit Has no Ixpansion Though), and not putting together random words as many think it to be.

 So here goes.

-Getting into IAS is a 3 step process, a lot like the all India services, but not really.
+Getting into IAS is a three-step process, a lot like other all India services, but not really.

-Although the competition isn’t as high as for the Civil Service test, I’m sure once this article is out, the number of job applicants will increase by tenfold if not more.
-The syllabus is pretty much the same which is everything under the sun.
-This is to ensure that even if somebody (more often than not) mistakes us to be an officer from the Administrative Service, which we usually tend to not rectify, we should be a convincing one at the least.
+Although the competition isn’t as high as it is for the Civil Services test, I’m sure once this article is out, the number of job applicants will increase by tenfold if not more.
+The syllabus is pretty much the same, which is everything under the sun.
+This is to ensure that even if somebody (more often than not) mistakes us to be an officer from the Administrative Service (which we usually tend to not rectify), we should be a convincing one at the least.

-The exam itself is 50% LUCK, 50% Hardwork and 50% Qualifying Math which I’m naturally good at.
-I’d say another 25% part is played by political correctness.
+The exam itself is 50% luck, 50% hard work and 50% qualifying math which I’m naturally good at.
+I’d say another 25% is political correctness.

 For eg: What is SCAM?